sarg3nt/certified-kubernetes-security-specialist/01 Cluster Setup and Hardening/02 Kubernetes Security Primitives.md

 ## Network Policy

 Control what pods can talk to what
-By default all pods can talk to all other pods in the cluster, this is not good for security
+By default all pods can talk to all other pods in the cluster, this is not good for security.